 However, the Commission is highly selective in choosing the arrangements in relation to which it will give informal guidance and, given the existence of the Vertical Block Exemption and the Vertical Guidelines, it is unlikely that the Commission would issue individual guidance in relation to vertical restraints.
+In general, the Commission considers that parties are well placed to analyse the effect of their own conduct.
 The authors are not aware of a case where the Commission has offered informal guidance to parties.